Kurdamir District

 Kurdamir district (Kürdəmir rayonu) is one of the 66 districts of Azerbaijan.
-It is located in the centre of the country and belongs to the Central Aran Economic Region.
+Located in the centre of the country, it belongs to the Central Aran Economic Region.
 The district borders the districts of Zardab, Ujar, Goychay, Ismayilli, Agsu, Hajigabul, Sabirabad, and Imishli.
 Its capital and largest city is Kurdamir.
 As of 2020, the district had a population of 117,900.

 Overview

 The area of the district is 163,151 ha, which is 1.9% of the country's total territory.
 The district consists of 62 settlements.

 The height above sea level is 200 meters, the average annual temperature is 17.18 °C, the average annual rainfall is 250–300 mm, and the region is dominated by a dry subtropical climate.

 Etymology

 There is a suggestion that the name Kurdamir comes from the words "Kur" and "Damir" (in the Shirvan dialect the word "Kur" is used in the sense of "rabid, brave, valiant", and the word "Damir" refers to the leader of seven settlements based in this region, Damir).
 According to another version, the origin of the Kurdamir name is assumed from the words "Kur daimir", which means "not suffering disasters in the floods" of the Kura River.
 Subsequently, the letter "i" was assimilated, and the name of the territory was transformed into "Kurdamir".